A Beginner’s Guide To Getting Started With Grappling

-Combat grappling isn’t for second guessers or those who’re weak in will and heart.
-One wrong move to an innocent looking leg pull and you’re down for the count.
-Sure there are times where high kicks and jumping knees were enough to win a fight, but how many more times is uncommon?
+Combat grappling isn’t for second guessers or those weak in will and heart.
+One wrong move to an innocent-looking leg pull and you’re down for the count.
+Sure there are times when high kicks and jumping knees were enough to win a fight, but how many more times is uncommon?

 Combat Grappling Makes Fighters

-This combat style is going to build your confidence, strengthen you mentally and physically, and make your heart and spirit stronger than before.
+This combat style will build your confidence, strengthen you mentally and physically, and strengthen your heart and spirit.

 Combat grappling techniques are not the regulated judo and wrestling styles you find in a dojo or gym.
 They are excellent to learn, no doubt.
 But we’re talking about no rules barred grappling, something completely different.

 If you’re not able to find someone who can teach you real-life grappling techniques, then take up the styles mentioned above, they’re by no means inferior, just regulated.

 It”s also advised to see someone like the Gracie family or students who’ve been authorized to teach by them to learn BJJ if this option is available to you.
 They can offer you actual techniques and real control.